alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/harvest_data.md

 ### data.json

-The data.json format has the [same fields as DCAT](dcat), but expresses them more simply.
+The data.json format has the [same fields as DCAT](dcat), but expresses them more clearly.

 You must give the harvester the URL that returns a JSON list containing the datasets.
 You can split the datasets into a number of pages, accessed using the ‘page’ parameter.
 For example, access page 2 by appending `?page=2` to the URL.